 Honey, pure maple syrup, and agave will all work in these recipes!
 Use the same amount of any of them.
-For a less expensive alternative, ½ cup (105g) brown sugar + ¼ cup (60mL) any milk -OR- ½ cup (96g) coconut sugar + ¼ cup (60mL) any milk may be substituted as well.
-The chilling and baking times stay the same for all of these options.
+For a less expensive alternative, ½ cup (96g) brown sugar + ¼ cup (60mL) any milk -OR- ½ cup (96g) granulated sugar + ¼ cup (60mL) any milk -OR- ½ cup (96g) coconut sugar + ¼ cup (60mL) any milk may be substituted as well.
+The chilling time, baking temperature, and baking time stay the same for all of these options.

 ♥ Can I substitute Stevia as the sweetener?